afayzullaev/smartwater_radar/README.md

 - RS485 power control
 - Low power modes for extended battery operation

+## Code Composition

+The codebase has the following approximate composition ratio:

+- **Hardware Interaction**: ~70%
+  - Device drivers and peripheral communications
+  - Sensor interfaces (RS485, I2C, ADC)
+  - Modem control and cellular communications
+  - GPS/GNSS functionality
+  - Power management operations
+  - SD card operations

+- **Application Logic**: ~30%
+  - Data processing algorithms
+  - Statistical analysis (in statistics.c)
+  - Flow calculations
+  - Water quality analysis
+  - Event-driven state machine
+  - HTTP payload formatting

+This distribution reflects the embedded nature of the system, where a significant portion of the code is dedicated to hardware interfacing and communication protocols.
+The application-specific algorithms primarily focus on processing and analyzing the collected data to provide actionable insights for water monitoring.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.